 04 Feb 17 > 28 May 17

-David Capra, Teena’s Bathtime, 2015 The Bella Jackson Room Commission was commissioned to create an interactive and multi-sensory artwork for people with specific needs, including physical, intellectual, behavioural and sensory disability.
-This work has been toured to Maitland in Partnership with the MCA and is part of MRAG’s free MCA Bella Program, created to inspire and engage people with specific needs to explore contemporary art and develop new skills through art-making experiences.
-Commissioned by the Museum of Contemporary Art Australia for the Jackson Bella Room, 2015.
-Museum of Contemporary Art of Australia Organised and toured by the Museum of Contemporary… » Read More
+David Capra, Teena’s Bathtime, 2015, MCA Jackson Bella Room Commission was commissioned to create an interactive and multi-sensory artwork to engage people with disability or access requirements to connect with the work of a contemporary artist through sensory experiences.
+This work has been toured to Maitland in partnership with the MCA and is part of MRAG’s free MCA Bella program, a creative learning program developed to inspire people with disability or access requirements to explore and connect with contemporary art.
+Every Bella program delivered is individually tailored and responsive to the access needs and interests of the people participating.
+The MCA Bella program was… » Read More

 04 Feb 17 > 02 Apr 17